swiss-ai-center/core-engine/README.md

 # Description

-This repository contains all code for the *PI-AIMarketplace* project.
+This repository contains all code for the CSIA-PME project.

+All documentation is available in the [docs](./docs) directory.

+**This is a WIP project.**

 # CI/CD

-The CI/CD pipelines are defined using the Gitlab CI syntax.
-The main `.gitlab-ci.yml` defines basic stages and includes specific definitions in each service.
+The CI/CD pipelines are defined using the GitHub Actions syntax that can be found in the [.github](./.github) directory.
 Currently, the following stages are defined:

 - *lint*: runs `flake8` to check the code style
 - *prepare*: run service specific script before the build, like downloading ML models
 - *test*: run the unit testing
 - *build*: create the docker image and push it in the registry
-- *deploy*: applies the changes on the Kubernetes cluster
+- ~~*deploy*: applies the changes on the Kubernetes cluster~~ _Not yet_

 The CI/CD pipeline is triggered on each individual service only if a merge request modifies its content.
 Currently, we only have one running cluster, but a good practice would be to have multiple environments, like `dev`, `test` and `prod` which are deployed when according branches are modified.